tahira-h/stock-analysis/README.md

  Execution Times of the Original Script and the Refactored Script

 The execution times of the original script and the refactored script improved while running the refactored code.
-The original script was faster because of......The refactored script runs through data quickly because of the new code provided.
+For instance, the original script runs slower than the refactored year.
+For instance, the Original Script of year 2017 stock data runs at 1.164063 and the Refactored Script for year 2017 stock data runs at 0.2226563 seconds.

+Additionally, the Original Script of year 2018 stock dara runs at 1.164063 seconds, and the Refactored Script for 2018 stock data runs of 0.2148438 seconds.

 SUMMARY